suvrajitm/ConformationalCoordPropagation/README.md

 ## Instructions
-Since the code is part of the *ManifoldEM* workflow, it takes intermediate output from *ManifoldEM* as an input.
+Since the code is part of the *ManifoldEM* workflow, it takes intermediate output from *ManifoldEM* as input.
 Therefore to run the code independently we need the input files in a specific format.
 We will update the required file format and description soon.

 The graph files are produced by